tapvis/XCUISDK/README.md

 The XCUISDK tries to find the button in this order.
 If the button cannot be found by ID, the label is tried.
 If it cannot be found by the label, the path is tried.

-If you use tapvis to record a test, tapvis will generate this function every UI element that you interact with during your test.
+If you use tapvis to record a test, tapvis will generate this function for every UI element that you interact with during your test.

 ### Tap